hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 The Suunto Spartan Ultra is the latest smartwatch addition in the Suunto range.

-Unfortunately, there are no specifications about the Suunto Spartan available yet beside that it's going to be the first Suunto watch which features a colour display.
+Unfortunately, there are no specifications about the Suunto Spartan available yet beside that it’s going to be the first Suunto watch which features a color display.

 As Suunto watches can be connected to Moveslink - the Suunto Online Sport Community - it is possible to use the Suunto Spartan either with your Android phone or with your iPhone.